getty-zig/json/README.md

 ### Zigmod

-1. Add the following to `zigmod.yml`:
+1. Make the following change in `zigmod.yml`:

     ```diff
     ...